Kuraray’s Approach to Safety

-Realizing that the safety and health of its employees are the basis of business activities, the Kuraray Group aims to create safe and accident free workplaces by striving to enhance the safety level of each of its employees and organizations.
-It does this through appropriately implementing its occupational safety management system.
+Realizing that the safety and health of its employees are the basis of business activities, the Kuraray Group aims to create safe and incident free workplaces by striving to enhance the safety level of each of its employees and organizations.
+It does this through appropriately implementing its safety activity management system.

 Through the Company-wide policies and activity items including Guiding Principles and Action Courses on Ensuring Safety, policies and plans are thoughtfully developed and put into practice according to each plant’s and division’s situations and their unique ideas.
 Safety activities and their challenges are discussed among workers and employers at the Safety and Health Committee held by each of the domestic plants and factories every month, aiming to realize “trustful workplaces, and a safe and accident-free company.”

-Through risk assessment activities and inherent safety measures of equipment, activities to reduce equipment-caused accidents have successfully decreased serious occupational incidents.
+Through risk assessment activities and inherent safety measures of equipment, activities to reduce equipment-caused incidents have successfully decreased serious occupational incidents.
 However, many occupational incidents caused by an individual’s lack of preparations or unconscious behavior still have occurred.
-Therefore, education to raise the members’ sensitivity to risks has been promoted to eliminate these types of occupational incidents.
+Therefore, education to raise the sensitivity of each employee to risks has been promoted to eliminate these types of occupational incidents.

 Risk assessment of new business, capital investment, etc.